ntorrie/calval/README.md

 ### Test 2a or 2b

-The second validation test evaluates accuracy of temperature, dissolved oxygen mg/L (when applicable), and salinity (when applicable) measurements.
+After Test 1 is completed (when applicable), the second validation test begins.
+Test 2 evaluates accuracy of temperature, dissolved oxygen mg/L (when applicable), and salinity (when applicable) measurements.
 If no salinity sensors are present in the test batch, all sensors undergo Test 2a only.
 If salinity sensors are present in the test batch, all sensors undergo Test 2b only.

-For validation Test 2a (temperature and dissolved oxygen measured in mg/L (where applicable)), sensors are set to record at 10 - 15 minute intervals and submerged in a well insulated tank of fresh water for a minimum of 12 hours.
-For validation Test 2b (temperature, salinity, and dissolved oxygen measured in mg/L (where applicable)), the same test setup and duration is used as test 2a, except sea water is used instead of fresh water.
-A minimum of 4 sensors are required in the test batch to ensure a valid test for both test 2a and 2b.
+For validation Test 2a (evaluating temperature and dissolved oxygen measured in mg/L (when applicable)), sensors are set to record at 10 - 15 minute intervals and submerged in a well insulated tank of fresh water for a minimum of 12 hours.
+For validation Test 2b (evaluating salinity, temperature, and dissolved oxygen measured in mg/L (when applicable)), the same test setup and duration is used as in Test 2a, except sea water is used instead of fresh water.
+A minimum of 4 sensors are required in the test batch to ensure a valid test for both Test 2a and 2b.
 When possible, a mix of sensor types are included in each test batch.

-Upon completion of Test 2a or 2b, data from each sensor is offloaded and evaluated using the `calval` package functions.
-For each variable, an acceptable sensor observation should fall within the range of median observation +/- the sensor-specific precision range.
-The precision for each sensor type varies slightly.
-Any sensor that records outside of the acceptable range for \> 10 % of the test duration will be re-calibrated (if applicable) and re-validated.
+Upon completion of Test 2a or 2b, data from each sensor are offloaded and evaluated using the `calval` package functions.
+For each variable, an acceptable observation should fall within the range of median observation +/- the sensor-specific accuracy range.
+The accuracy range for each sensor type varies slightly.
+Any sensor that records outside of the acceptable range for \> 10 % of the test duration will be re-calibrated (when applicable) and re-validated.
 If a sensor fails more than 2 consecutive validation tests it will be sent back to the manufacturer for troubleshooting.
 Sensors that pass the tests are cleared for deployment.

 ## Post-Deployment Validation Tests

 After sensors are retrieved from deployment, they undergo post-deployment validation testing following the same procedures as the pre-deployment validation tests.
-Results from the post-deployment validation tests indicate whether the sensor data retrieved during the sensor deployment may have been impacted by sensor drift or biofouling.
+Results from the post-deployment validation tests indicate whether the sensor data recorded during the sensor deployment may have been impacted by sensor drift or biofouling.

 ## Validation Test Summary Table